true-async/php-true-async-rfc/true-async-api-rfc.md

 ## Specification

 ### API Architecture
-The `TrueAsync API` defines a pluggable interface that enables different async backends to be registered by extensions while maintaining implementation flexibility.
+The `TrueAsync engine API` defines a pluggable interface that enables different async backends to be registered by extensions while maintaining implementation flexibility.
 The core provides standardized async primitives without mandating specific implementations.

 **Key Components**:
 - **Events**: Low-level representation of sockets, timers and other readiness sources